novellus/mtg-ai-card-generator/readme.md

         * png info
         * need to start /stop a local server to query for image data
 * Add extra names and flavor
+* finish training the AIs
+* generate a small-medium batch of cards for Colin to review

 # Environment Setup